by Sherrie Wilkolaski

 Here are the top 7 secrets to blogging success:

 - Select the key words for your website.
-Do you your research and find the right key words that make the most sense for your title.
+Do your research and find the right key words that make the most sense for your title.
 You don’t need to go crazy, anywhere from 10-30 key words is all you need.
 Tag your content with those key words with every article.

 - Write on the subject matter associated with your key words.
 It really is as simple as that.
 It may take you some time, but find your voice.